boxalino/exporter-shopware6/README.md

 Shopware Admin >> Settings >> System >> Plugins >> Boxalino Exporter

 5. In order to kick off your account, a full export is required.
-For this, please set the exporter configuration per Sales Channel and disable the plugin where it is not in use.
+For this, please set configuration per Sales Channel and disable the plugin where it is not in use.
 The Headless channel must have the plugin disabled.
+In order to trigger the exporter, follow [the exporter integration steps](https://github.com/boxalino/exporter-shopware6/wiki/Full-data-sync).
 ``./bin/console boxalino:exporter:run full``

 6*.
 If the plugin configurations are not displayed, they can be accessed via direct link: